Diseases caused by E. coli

 Treatment of E. coli infections must be started empirically based on the site and severity of infection (eg, mild bladder infection, urosepsis) and then modified based on antibiotic susceptibility testing.
-Many strains are resistant to ampicillin and tetracyclines, so other drugs should be used; they include ticarcillin, piperacillin, cephalosporins, aminoglycosides, trimethoprim/sulfamethoxazole (TMP/SMX), and fluoroquinolones.
+Many strains are resistant to ampicillin and tetracyclines, so other drugs should be used; they include piperacillin, cephalosporins, carbapenems, fosfomycin, nitrofurantoin, aminoglycosides, trimethoprim/sulfamethoxazole (TMP/SMX), and fluoroquinolones.

 Surgery may be required to control the source of infection (eg, to drain pus, debride necrotic lesions, or remove foreign bodies).

 Besides being resistant to ampicillin and tetracycline, E. coli have become increasingly resistant to TMP/SMX and fluoroquinolones.
 Also, multidrug-resistant strains that produce extended-spectrum beta-lactamases (ESBLs) have emerged as an important cause of community-acquired UTI and sepsis.
-ESBLs can hydrolyze most beta-lactams, including penicillins and broad-spectrum cephalosporins and monobactams, but not carbapenems (imipenem, meropenem, doripenem, ertapenem); carbapenems should be used for ESBL-producing E. coli.
+ESBLs can hydrolyze most beta-lactams, including penicillins and broad-spectrum cephalosporins and monobactams but not carbapenems (imipenem, meropenem, doripenem, ertapenem); carbapenems and newer beta-lactam/beta-lactamase inhibitor combination drugs should be used for ESBL-producing E. coli.